Introducing solid foods

 - Dairy/cow’s milk: In infants and small children, cow’s milk can lead to intestinal bleeding and anemia.
 Strictly avoid prior to 9 months of age.
 Between 9-12 months of age limit to small amounts of cultured dairy (yogurt, kefir, or cheese).
 After 12 months they may begin to drink cow’s milk in limited amounts if breast milk is not available (breast milk is still the preferred source of milk for toddlers).
 Always limit cow’s milk to less than 16 ounces per day.
 Choose, whole, organic milk: quality over quantity.

 How to prevent food allergy.
 Foods like eggs, peanuts, shellfish, etc., commonly cause food allergies.
 However, you can—and should—still feed these foods, even if you have a family history of food allergies.
 In fact, new evidence finds that delaying them will only increase your risk of becoming allergic to them.
 But let's introduce them with a bit of caution.
 To help prevent food allergies, start with small amounts by themselves and monitor your child for any reactions.
+For example, instead of a whole serving of egg right off the bat, just a speck of scrambled egg (i.e. rice-sized) each day for a few days, gradually increasing the amount.
 When possible, try to prevent contact of the food with your baby's skin, which can cause irritation and lead to food allergy.
 If contact occurs, wash or rinse the food off the skin.
-Foods that are eaten in small amounts regularly are less likely to cause allergy than foods that are eaten in large amounts infrequently.
-Signs to watch for: if your baby develops hives or eczema, stop the food, take a photo, and come in to clinic so I can take a look.
-Sometimes these rashes are caused by the food, but they are often caused by other things (direct contact with irritants/allergens, viruses, etc), so I can help you sort that out.
-If your baby has an immediate, severe reaction (severe vomiting or difficulty breathing) call 911.
+Finally, once tolerated, it's good to keep the food in regular rotation.
+Signs to watch for: if your baby develops non-serious hives or eczema, stop the food, take a photo, and bring the photo in to a clinic appointment so we can take a look.
+Sometimes these rashes are caused by the food, but they are often caused by other things (direct contact with irritants/allergens, viruses, etc), so we can help you sort that out.
+If your baby has an immediate, severe reaction (severe vomiting, lip swelling, difficulty breathing, etc.) call 911.

 When should I introduce meat?
 Easy!
 At the same time as everything else.
 You may still hear people say 9 months of age, but you guessed it, that's out the window.
-Like everything else, this idea was purely based on assumption, thinking that meat is "hard to digest" (it isn't), which was never backed up by factual data.
-So doctors were (and some still are) telling parents to delay the introduction of meat, and replace it with an artificial iron supplement or iron-fortified rice cereal until they start eating meat.
-Babies hate the supplement, get constipated on the rice cereal, but actually enjoy eating meat.
-I, for one, am quite happy to return to our roots and feed babies a balanced diet.
-Not a meat eater?
-Or maybe not sure yet?
+Like everything else, this idea was purely based on assumption, thinking that meat is "hard to digest", which was never backed up by factual data.
+So people were (and some still are) telling parents to delay the introduction of meat, and replace it with an iron supplement or iron-fortified rice cereal until they start eating meat.
+Babies often hate the supplement, or get constipated on the rice cereal, but usually enjoy eating meat.
+Not a meat eater or maybe not sure yet?
 No problem!
-Read my take on meat or no meat for your child.
+You can simply give a daily infant vitamin with iron such as NovaFerrum Multivitamin with Iron Pediatric Drops or iron-fortified whole grain baby cereal instead.
+If you're not sure about whether you want to give your baby meat or not, you can read Dr. Joel's take on meat or no meat for your child.
+Dr. Meri hopes to have her take on it posted here soon.

-- Vitamin D is not contained in breastmilk, it comes from sunshine.
-This means everyone (infants through adults) living in temperate climates need a supplement through the winter months.
+- Vitamin D is not contained in breastmilk because back in the day it used to come from sunshine.
+Basically everyone living in temperate climates (infants through adults) needs a supplement through the winter months.
 Learn more about Vitamin D.

-- Iron is what carries oxygen to the brain, boosting your baby’s brain development.
-Nature put very little iron into breastmilk because babies are actually born with too much of it.
-In fact, the iron requirement for healthy babies from birth to 6 months is a quarter milligram of iron per day.
-No coincidence, that’s exactly the amount that’s in breastmilk!
-But guess what?
-After 6 months of age, the huge iron stores babies are born with finally become depleted, and their iron needs increase dramatically.
-How dramatically?
-Babies 6-12 months need about 11 mg of iron per day due to rapid growth, which is 40 times the amount found in breastmilk, and even more than an adult male needs.
-Where are they suddenly going to get this?
-Food!
-Another sign nature intended solid foods to be a healthy part of an infant's diet.
+- Iron is important for brain development.
+But there is very little iron in breastmilk because babies are actually born with too much of it.
+For the first six months, babies are essentially relying on the iron mom gave them at birth.
+But after anywhere from 4-6 months, those huge iron stores finally become depleted, and suddenly babies need a ton of iron to pick up where mom's iron left off.
+Babies 6-12 months need about 11 mg of iron per day due to rapid growth, which is 40 times the amount found in breastmilk, and even more than an adult needs.
+No coincidence, this happens to be when babies typically start eating solid foods which contain iron, another sign nature relied on solid foods at this age to be a healthy part of an infant's diet.

 Suggestions for iron sources.

 - Meat is rich in iron and also helps provide the extra fat and protein that a developing brain needs a lot more than a mature brain.
 You can cook any meat or seafood (i.e. pot roast, chicken, fish, clams) and stick it in the food processor.
-Adding liquid such as breastmilk, broth or water, or another food like avocado, can help with texture.
+Adding liquid such as breastmilk, broth or water, or vegetables/fruits, can help with texture.

-- Organic liver is rich in iron and easy to prepare.
+- Liver is rich in iron and easy to prepare.
 Great in moderation.
 Surprisingly, many babies love it!

 - Spinach, like many other vegetables, is rich in iron, but to get 11 mg your baby would need to consume 2 cups of cooked and drained spinach to meet this need.
-I don't know if I could eat that much in a day… Definitely give iron-rich vegetables, but if you plan on relying on them exclusively, an iron supplement would be a good idea.
+I don't know if I could eat that much in a day, and I love my greens… Definitely give iron-rich vegetables, but if you plan on relying on them exclusively, an iron supplement would still be needed at this age.

 How much food should my baby eat?
 Here’s a useful website that does a great job of answering this, so I’ll refer you there instead of repeating it.